loloToster/Tileio/src/public/src/markdown/api-docs.md

 ### addContextMenuBtn

 The `addContextMenuBtn` method allows you to create custom buttons in the main context menu.
-The button Can be either global (always in the menu) or bound to an element (in the menu only if the specified HTML element was right-clicked)
+The button can be either global (always in the menu) or bound to an element (in the menu only if the specified HTML element was right-clicked)

 **Calling**